New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Results

 We show a few select 2D posteriors of our new candidate events in colored contours in Figs.~\ref{fig:m1_z}, \ref{fig:mtot_chieff} and \ref{fig:chieff_extra}.
 We also overplot the contours from events in GWTC-3, 4-OGC and the IAS $(2, 2)$-only O3 catalogs in light gray.
 Our search only covers events with Hanford--Livingston coincidence triggers, but we include all binary BH events that are part of the LVK catalogs through O1--O3 in these figures.
-Note that the posteriors are bi-modal for some events, which show up as two contours in the plot.

 We add dashed lines to mark the approximate limits of sensitivity in the top panel of Fig.~\ref{fig:m1_z}.
-The dashed line in the top-right of the panel marks the region where the binary starts moving out of band (we take this to happen when the detector frame mass equals $400\,\msun$, which is the limit of our template bank).
+The dashed line in the top-right of the panel marks the region where the binary starts moving out of band (we roughly take this to happen when the detector frame mass equals $400\,\msun$, which is the limit of our template bank).
 The dashed line in the top-left marks the contour of constant detector-frame luminosity for an inspiral-dominated equal-mass binary; it roughly delineates the parameter limits past which binaries are too faint to be observable.
 It is also worth mentioning that the size of the contours increases for higher masses as the number of cycles in band starts to decrease.
 In the inspiral phase, the chirp mass is well-measured, but this no longer continues to be the case for high-mass events where the SNR is dominated by the merger and ringdown phase and the total mass of the binary starts to be measured better.

-We show the marginalized 1D posteriors for our new candidate events under the aforementioned two different spin priors in Fig.~\ref{fig:PE_1D_spin}.
-Figs.~\ref{fig:PE_Events_1} and~\ref{fig:PE_Events_2} in the Appendix show full corner plots from different PE runs.
-Some of the events in Fig.~\ref{fig:PE_1D_spin} (e.g., the ones numbered $2, 6, 8, 10, 11$) have posteriors that show significant support for large, positive effective spin $\chi_\mathrm{eff}$ under the uniform in $\chieff$ prior.
-The isotropic spin prior recovers a lower likelihood for these events, since the prior pulls the sampler away from the high $\chi_\mathrm{eff}$ solution.